 For each principal quantum number, n, there is:

-• The orbital can hold 10 electrons.
+- The d orbital can hold 10 electrons.
 It is the next orbital after p orbital.

 What is the principal Quantum number?